 Mrs Barrett (P.E. teacher).

-The Physical Education department reinforces the College virtues and allows every student to enhance their spiritual, moral, social and cultural development.
+The Physical Education department reinforces the College virtues and allows every students to enhance their spiritual, moral, social and cultural development.

 Physical Education lessons and extra-curricular activities give students the opportunity to demonstrate and develop the College virtues: selfless, loving, truthful, curious, reflective, prayerful, merciful, considerate, dignified, discerning, confident, eloquent, authentic, patient, spiritual, learned, compassionate, just and serene.